hylo-lang/hylo/Docs/GenericDispatch.md

 ### Compilation Model

-Despite the fact that the *semantics* of generics is thought of as “static dispatch,” different types will have different implementations of any trait requirement, and therefore a separately-compiled generic function—a single implementation in object code that can be used regardless of the function's generic parameters—must access these implementations via a dynamic *mechanism*.
+A separately-compiled generic function has a single implementation in object code that can be used regardless of the function's generic parameters.
+Therefore, despite the fact that the *semantics* of generics is thought of as “static dispatch,” the compiled code must access the implementations of trait requirements, which depend on generic parameters, via a dynamic *mechanism*.

-Most typically a generic function desugars into a function that, for each trait bound, additionally accepts a “witness table” containing implementations of that trait's requirements, so
+In most languages supporting separate compilation, a generic function desugars into a function that, for each trait bound, additionally accepts a “witness table” containing implementations of that trait's requirements, so

 ```hylo
 fun f<T: Equatable>(_ x: T) -> Bool {